Art and Design Management MA Master's

 This is for you

-if you would like to be a cultural manager, if you are independent if you have entrepreneurship affinity, and good organizational skills and if you have a good style both in writing and speaking.
-We expect both graduates from art and design programs and design and art theory students.
-Also, we would love you in our program if you are coming from the field of economics or technology, but interested in the management of businesses in the field of culture.
+if you would like to be a cultural manager, if you are independent, if you have entrepreneurship affinity and good organizational skills, and if you have a good style both in writing and speaking.
+We expect graduates both from art and design programs and, design and art theory students.
+Also, we would love to have you in our program if you are coming from the field of economics or technology but are interested in the management of businesses in the field of culture.

 "If I could give an advice to my 17-year-old self, I'd tell him to dream as big as he can, only the sky is the limit"

 - Juan Carlos from Venezuela

 We expect graduates from the most diverse preliminary education, from the arts and humanities or economics, but we are open to accept students from other fields too.
 The vivid community of our students is guaranteed by the different skills and expertise of the members.
 We expect anyone interested in the management of culture and the creative industries in the most diverse sense.